oss-review-toolkit/ort/website/docs/configuration/snippet-choice.md

 Three properties are required to mark all the snippets for a given location as false positives:

 * `provenance.url` is the provenance of the repository of the source file
-* `choices.given.source_location` identifies the source file for which the snippet have been matched against
+* `choices.given.source_location` identifies the source file against which the snippets have been matched

 There is also another mandatory property: